A contrast between hidden valleys in the North Downs and the Darent Valley Path through three interesting villages.

 To resume the walk continue along the lane past the grounds, still heading N. In 700m you pass a large shed on the left housing Lullingstone Roman Villa (and temporarily leave the DVP, which branches off just before then to take a higher route into Eynsford).

 If you want to head directly to the station (1¼ km away), turn right by the Roman Villa onto a private road (which is also a public footpath), crossing the river on a bridge.
-At the end of the road turn left onto the A225, go under the railway bridge and turn sharp right up the station approach road.
+At the end of the road turn left onto the tarmac path alongside the A225, go under the railway bridge and turn sharp right up the station approach road.
 Note that there are no more refreshment places on this short cut.

 For the main route continue along Lullingstone Lane, following the course of the river.
-The lane passes under Eynsford Railway Viaduct19 and 250m later the DVP rejoins from a footpath on the left.
+The lane passes under Eynsford Railway Viaduct23 and 250m later the DVP rejoins from a footpath on the left.
 After curving around some water meadows the lane leads into Riverside at its junction with Sparepenny Lane.

 Go along Riverside and across the river to the A225.
 To avoid a long walk up this main road, go through the churchyard and along an alleyway to Pollyhaugh.
 Turn right and follow this residential street (which becomes St Martins Drive) to a T-junction.
 Turn right down Eynsford Rise for the station.

 At the road junction leave the DVP (which continues up Sparepenny Lane) and keep ahead onto Riverside.
-In 150m the lane goes right alongside the River Darent before crossing it on a narrow bridge by a ford.
+In 150m the lane goes alongside the River Darent before crossing it on a narrow bridge by a ford.
 The two suggested refreshment places are on this street: the Plough inn before the bridge, and the Riverside Tea Room immediately afterwards.

 At the T-junction with the A225, follow the directions below if you want to visit the ruins of Eynsford Castle.